karthikeyagandrakot/karthikeya/README.md

 # karthikeya
-i am creating the protfolio using html &amp; css
+i am creating the protfolio using html & css